Integrating PAM360 with ManageEngine ADManager Plus

 4. Steps to Configure the Integration

 You can perform all the configurations related to the PAM360-ADManager Plus integration from the PAM360 portal.
-To configure the integration, you need to provide the host name and port details of the machine where ADManager Plus is installed.
+To configure the integration, provide the host name and port details of the machine where ADManager Plus is installed.
 Once you have entered all the required details and saved the configuration, PAM360 will try to set up a connection with ADManager Plus.
 After the successful connection, the domain details will be retrieved from ADManager Plus and saved in the PAM360 database, and the integration will be established.

 - Navigate to Admin >> Integration >> ManageEngine.
 You will see a consolidated view of all ManageEngine products integrated with PAM360.